libercaptor/data_science_course/README.md

 datasciencecoursera
 ===================

-This repository is intended to store the projects for Coursera Data Course
+This repository is intended to store the projects for Coursera’s The Data Scientist’s Toolbox